wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 * Apply the recommendations from the [OWASP JSON Web Token Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html)
 * [Check if your JWT implementation is vulnerable for well-known secrets](https://lab.wallarm.com/340-weak-jwt-secrets-you-should-check-in-your-code/)

+### API abuse

+**Attack**

+**Wallarm code:** `api_abuse`

+**Description:**

+API abuse performed by bots like credential stuffing, fake account creation, content scraping and other malicious actions targeted at your APIs.

+**Wallarm behavior:**

+The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following automated threats by default:

+* API abuse targeted at server response time increase or server unavailability
+* Credential stuffing
+* Fake account creation
+* Scalping
+* Vulnerability scanning
+* Scraping
+* Broken Object Level Authorization (BOLA)

+For the module to identify anomaly traffic as originating from malicious bots, the module relies on many metrics.

+If the metrics point to bot attack signs, the module [denylists or graylists](about-wallarm/api-abuse-prevention.md#denylisting-vs-graylisting) the source of the anomaly traffic for 1 hour.

+**Remediation:**

+You may follow these recommendations:

+* [Activate](about-wallarm/api-abuse-prevention.md#activating-api-abuse-prevention) API Abuse Prevention for your subscription.
+* Configure proper API abuse prevention using [API abuse profiles](user-guides/api-abuse-prevention.md).

 ##  The list of special attacks and vulnerabilities

 ### Virtual patch